chaos-mesh/website/versioned_docs/version-2.1.1/simulate-process-chaos-in-physical-nodes.md

 title: Simulate Process Faults
 ---

 This document describes how to use Chaosd to simulate process faults.
 The process faults use the Golang interface of the `kill` command to simulate the scenarios that the process is killed or stopped.
-You can create experiments either in command-line mode or service mode.
+You can create experiments either in the command-line mode or service mode.

-## Create experiments using command-line mode
+## Create experiments using the command-line mode

 Before creating an experiment, you can run the following command to see the process fault types that are supported by Chaosd: